pinselimo/pinselimo.github.io/posts/2021-03-29-pythas-history.md

 Finally, obviously the Pythas package itself ships and compiles all of the above, such that installation remains easy.

-## The question of purity inbetween
+## The question of purity in between

 Both Python and especially Haskell promote lists as their goto types for collections.
 However, much like the languages themselves these lists are vastly distinct.
 Haskell's lists are implemented as proper linked lists.
 They support a single contained type.
 In contrast, Python lists are really [dynamic arrays](https://stackoverflow.com/a/3917632).
 They can contain data of various types at a time.
 Like anything in Haskell, its lists are constant while Python's are mutable.
 But even the constant counterpart of lists in Python - tuples - feature multiple types at a time.
 Which in fact aligns them with the concept of tuples in Haskell.

 I am an avid functional programmer; Why else would I bestow upon myself this task otherwise?
-So my first instinct for passing lists was to actually construct linked lists on memory and hand over the pointer to their ```head```.
+So my first instinct for passing lists was to actually construct linked lists on memory and hand over the pointer to their ``head``.
 However, once you bridge the boundaries of languages, data structures arrive at a new level of temporarity.
 They are only created to be destroyed right after being passed to the other runtime.
 Linked lists just yield no benefit in this scenario.

-Consequently, I introduced old school vectors as ```data CArray a = Struct2 Int (Ptr a)```.
+Consequently, I introduced old school vectors as ``data CArray a = Struct2 Int (Ptr a)``.
 Currently the allocated space in these arrays is not reused, but it could.
 Similarly, strings are just NULL-pointer marked wide char arrays.
 They are immutable in the interface as of now - but we'll see how much speed optimization is needed if anybody ever decides to actually use Pythas for anything productive.

 A far less controversial choice is using structures for the interfacing of tuples.
 They're immutable in both languages and such are their counterparts in the interface.
 Not that there would be any alternative.